ThePhD/ThePhD.github.io/_posts/2025-01-21-The Big Array Size Survey Results.markdown

 > Neither count, size or length do well with multidimensional arrays.
 One might justifiably expect `countof((int[4][4]){})` or `lengthof((int[4][4]){})` to be 16 instead of 4.
 So while I like countof more, I think extentof is the most unambiguous naming.

 But, ultimately, the stacked bar chart shows that not only is `countof` and `_Countof` the most liked, it's also the *least* disliked.
 It's better on just about every metric insofar as the counted votes are concerned, really.
-This isn't the say that it would have always been no top, given different spellings.
+This isn't the say that it would have always been on top, given different spellings.
 There were a lot of protesting comments, wanting either more options or completely different options entirely:

 > nelems() would be better than nelemsof(), to be consistent with nitems().